About Marion Miller

 • Women's, Art and Spirituality.
 Applied Jungian Studies.

-• Trauma-Sensitive Mindfulness two day training with David Trevelen PhD
+• Trauma-Sensitive Mindfulness Two day training with David Trevelen PhD

 Projects